Setting Up a Bitnob Account

 Review Core Concepts: Understand how Bitnob’s rails, wallets, and events connect across the platform.

-Check Tutorials: See real-world use cases—like airtime top-ups and Lightning transactions—before diving into the full API Reference.
+Check Tutorials: See real-world use cases—like Lightning transactions—before diving into the full API Reference.

 That’s It!